Mayukhdeb/math-stuff/intuititive_explanations/README.md

 y = x + layer_2(layer_1(x))  ## note that ive used the term layer loosely here, it might also include the activation functions, but hey since youre reading this far I think you get the idea.
 ```

+## Linear vs logistic regression

+Linear regression: used for regression tasks, i.e tasks where the model has to predict a certain value given a set of inputs.
+One can use the good old MSE loss for this problem.

+Logistic regression: Used to handle classification problems.
+Here we'll require losses like the log loss.

+## Multi class vs multilabel classification

 ## Loss functions

 In a school of neural networks, loss functions can be thought of as teachers.
 Some are good for certain tasks and are bad for others.
 You can't just go and tell your math teacher to teach you Geography.